Types Of Teaching Jobs Available To Teach English In Japan

 How to ensure that your Visa Process is Smoothly Executed

 Once you have got your job, it is time for the visa documentation.
 There are several categories of work visas in Japan.
 You need to select the right one, depending on the kind of school or college which has recruited you.
 The three categories of work visa that normally apply for a teaching job are:

-This category of the work visa is applicable if you have secured a position at a Japanese university or college as a university professor or assistant professor.
+This work visa category is applicable if you have secured a position at a Japanese university or college as a university professor or assistant professor.

-You have to apply for a work visa as an instructor if you have been selected to the JET program.
+You have to apply for a work visa as an instructor if selected for the JET program.
 It allows you to work as an ALT in elementary, intermediate and high schools.

-You would have to apply for a work visa under this category if you have landed a job in a private language school or a corporate.
+You will have to apply for a work visa under this category if you have landed a job in a private language school or a corporate.

 n.b.
 Work visas are valid for a maximum period of five years.
 But depending on your contract, you may be issued a 3-year, 1-year or three-month visa too.